OMERS, APG to buy Dutch meters business Kenter in $764 mln deal

 By Andres Gonzalez

-LONDON, July 3 (Reuters) - Canada's OMERS and Dutch pension investor APG have agreed to buy Netherlands-based energy infrastructure solutions firm Kenter, according to a draft announcement of the deal seen by Reuters and confirmed by a spokesperson for the Canadian investor.
+LONDON, July 3 (Reuters) - Canada's OMERS and Dutch pension investor APG have agreed to buy Netherlands-based energy infrastructure solutions firm Kenter, according to a draft announcement of the deal seen by Reuters and confirmed by the purchasers.

-The deal, which is expected to close in the fourth quarter of this year, values Kenter at close to 700 million euros ($764 million) including debt, a source with knowledge of the transaction told Reuters.
+The deal, which is expected to close in the fourth quarter of this year, values Kenter at close to 700 million euros ($764 million) including debt, a source with knowledge of the transaction said.

 Kenter, which is currently owned by Alliander Corporate Ventures and specialises in energy transition, sells products such as transformers, switchgear, and meters in the Netherlands and Belgium.